valerie035/data-analytics-winter-2025/module_1/README.md

 ---

-## Assignment - complete by Saturday, January 18th
+## Assignment - complete by Saturday, January 25th

 - [ ] Complete [Assignment 1](https://github.com/Tech-Moms/data-analytics-winter-2025/blob/main/module_1/assignment_1.md) and mark when complete.

 ## Saturday, Janurary 18th - In Class Agenda:

+1) 👯‍♀️ Welcome & Housekeeping
-1) 🙌🏻 Share & Tell
+2) 🙌 Share & Tell
+   * Intro - Aproova - How she uses chatgpt for her job search
+   * Break out groups:
+     * Intro
+     * Where were you when you first used chatgpt?
+What did you ask it?
+     * How did the assignment go for you?
+What did you learn?
+   * Trissa - Analyzing Slack Data
+3) ❓ Q&A & Look Ahead
-2) 💃 Guest Speaker
+4) 💃 Guest Speaker - Trina Limpert - Ethics in AI